 After your lunch, head to the RRVF to enjoy some more carnival rides and also check out the farm animal exhibits as well as each of the competitive exhibits like the competition for best homemade brews, canned products, and ceramics.

-The evening is meant for one last sunset Ferris Wheel ride and of course the Trace Adkins concert starting at 7 p.m. on the grandstand.
-Grab another corn dog and an ice-cold beer and enjoy the country singer’s greatest hits.
+The evening is meant for one last sunset Ferris Wheel ride and the Parmalee and Maddie & Tae concert.
+Grab another corn dog and an ice-cold beer and enjoy the country music.